Cool Rider

-Cool Rider (originally titled Cool Rider Live) is a 2014 musical that was first performed only on 27 January 2014, at the Lyric Theatre, London.
-It was performed again later for one week only, 15 April – 19 April 2014, at the Duchess Theatre, in London.
+Cool Rider (originally titled Cool Rider Live) is a 2014 musical that was first presented as a single performance on 27 January 2014, at the Lyric Theatre, London.
+It was staged again for one week only, 15 April – 19 April 2014, at the Duchess Theatre, in London.
 The musical was adapted from the 1982 film Grease 2.

 Synopsis

 Stephanie Zinone, leader of the Pink Ladies, has a romantic fling with English transfer student Michael Carrington.
 The only way she'll stay with him, however, is by him becoming a T-Bird.

 Cast and characters

 Five actors appeared in all performances as their character.